-- More intermittent renewable energy on the production side - meaning more variable and decentralised power supply - is putting strain on the grid, creating congestion and increasing the need to manage fluctuations in power generation, sometimes on short notice - Further electrification on the demand side, driven by urbanisation and decarbonisation of the heating, transport and industry sectors, is resulting in new, large and power-intensive loads that need to come online quickly energy storage systems, and decentralised generation, along with the increasing steerability of these assets, is putting greater strain on the system, but at the same time it is allowing us to expand our activities to both connect and optimise the system, creating value for Vattenfall, industry, and the entire energy system.
+- More intermittent renewable energy on the production side - meaning more variable and decentralised power supply - is putting strain on the grid, creating congestion and increasing the need to manage fluctuations in power generation, sometimes on short notice - Further electrification on the demand side, driven by urbanisation and decarbonisation of the heating, transport and industry sectors, is resulting in new, large and power-intensive loads that need to come online quickly

+Planned investments in grid expansion and modernisation are greatly needed, but will only partly alleviate the challenges facing the modern energy system.
+The increase in consumption, energy storage systems, and decentralised generation, along with the increasing steerability of these assets, is putting greater strain on the system, but at the same time it is allowing us to expand our activities to both connect and optimise the system, creating value for Vattenfall, industry, and the entire energy system.